top of page

 ABOUT NINE MILE

-Nine Mile Magazine publishes twice yearly, showcasing the best work we receive from authors whose work, energy, and vision seem to us most deeply entangled with life.
+Nine Mile Magazine publishes online twice yearly, showcasing the best work we receive from authors whose poems, energy, and vision seem to us most deeply imbued with life.
 Our name comes from Nine Mile Creek, a 25-mile long waterway formed 14,000 years ago by glaciers in our region.
 Like our namesake creek, Nine Mile is varied and surprising, with different writings coming together to form a cohesive whole.
+Our purpose is to bring great writing to our readers, without consideration of school, style, or form, but with a special focus on Central New York.
+This includes writers within and outside the mainstream, writers with disabilities, writers of color, writers with marginalized genders and sexual orientations, and writers from different cultures and religions.
+We believe that poetry is everyone’s art.
+With our Propel Poetry initiative we are committed to publishing books by first rate poets with disabilities.

 Bob.jpg